 Transition to Independence:

-After our guests find stable employment they move to one of our transitional homes.
+After our guests find stable employment and successfully completes our 90-day program they move to one of our transitional homes, if one is available.
 When they move in we try to make sure they have everything they need.
 This includes furniture, linens, household items and transportation.

-After the adult of the family has found employment and has a stable income the family moves to one of our transitional homes; where they can stay, rent free, for up to one year.
+After the adult of the family has found employment, successfully completes our 90-day program, and has a stable income the family moves to one of our transitional homes; where they can stay, rent free, for up to one year.
 During their stay in transitional housing they are responsible for all other expenses and required to save 30 percent of their income as well as look for permanent housing.
-Regular meetings with the director is also required for all guest who enter transitional housing.
+Regular meetings with the case manager is also required for all guest who enter transitional housing.